 The Trust has taken the lead in a multi-year project to preserve the real property associated with the Vermont Marble Museum in Proctor, Vermont and to help ensure that the Museum remains open to the public.
-In December 2012, the Trust purchased the Museum's collections (including the exhibits and a large library of historic glass plate negatives) - valued at \$1,676,330 - for the bargain price of \$250,000 and signed an option to purchase the real property.
-Working with local volunteers, the Trust helped form a new, unrelated non-profit organization - "Vermont Marble Museum, Inc." ("the operator") - that has purchased other Museum personal property and began operating the Museum in 2014.
-In December 2014, the Trust finished its fundraising campaign and purchased the Museum real property (for a final negotiated price of \$425,000 which was net of a bargain purchase component (donation) of \$55,000).
-The Trust plans to lease the property to the operator for five years (though no rent has been charged through September 30, 2016) and then make an outright gift of the real estate to the operator.
-The Museum collection (now being depreciated over 40 years with depreciation of \$41,908 in 2016) will be on permanent loan to the operator.
+In December 2012, the Trust purchased the Museum's collections valued at \$1,676,330 - for the bargain price of \$250,000.
+Working with local volunteers, the Trust helped form a new, unrelated non-profit organization - "Vermont Marble Museum, Inc." ("the operator") - that began operating the Museum in 2014.
+In December 2014, the Trust finished its fundraising campaign and purchased the Museum real property for \$480,000 (including a bargain purchase component (donation) of \$55,000).
+The Trust is leasing the property to the operator (though no rent has been charged through September 30, 2017).
+The Museum collection (now being depreciated over 40 years with depreciation of \$41,908 for both 2016 and 2017) is on permanent loan to the operator.
+Funded mainly by grants and contributions, the Trust made over \$340,000 in improvements to the VMM property in 2017.